marcj/kryn.cms-standalone-very-old/README.md

 Kryn.cms
 ========

-An enterprise open-source Content-Management-System and Content-Management-Framework with a full RESTful API written in PHP and JavaScript using Symfony Components, Mootools and other rock-solid libraries.
+A enterprise open-source Content-Management-System and Content-Management-Framework with a full RESTful API written in PHP and JavaScript using Symfony Components, Mootools and other rock-solid libraries.

 We're in development.
 This means, there are still a _lot_ of issues in this product (not even an Alpha) and it's not everything implemented yet.